Sharp Eyes Save Lives

 While Tommy was wooing Aisling with a fry on the Glenshane Pass, Martin McCann’s PC Stevie Neil was tempting Grace with pork belly sausage rolls with capsicum and chilli jam.

-However despite this touching exchange, there were signs of growing tension between the show’s golden couple.
+However despite this light hearted exchange, there were signs of growing tension between the show’s golden couple.

-Meanwhile Des Eastwood’s incredibly smug Paramilitary Taskforce DS Murray Canning was ruffling Inspector McNally’s feathers by hijacking a briefing of Blackthorn’s officers.
+Meanwhile Des Eastwood’s incredibly smug Paramilitary Taskforce leader, DS Murray Canning was ruffling Inspector McNally’s feathers by hijacking a briefing of Blackthorn’s officers.

-As rumours circulated about a loyalist feud, he declared to her PCs that the PSNI would be “flying the flag on Mount Eden estate,” flooding it with officers.
+As rumours circulated about a loyalist feud, he declared to her officers that the PSNI would be “flying the flag on Mount Eden estate,” flooding it with police.

-Inspector McNally, however, took DS Canning to task afterwards for giving “operational orders to a response section,” telling him it was highly inappropriate.
+Inspector McNally took DS Canning to task afterwards for giving “operational orders to a response section,” telling him it was inappropriate.

 Canning just smirked.